saurabhparulekar24/EDE5190_LAB2_SETUPGUIDE/README.md

 ![](https://github.com/saurabhparulekar24/EDE5190_LAB2_SETUPGUIDE/blob/main/2.png)

-Now in WSL USB devices won't be supported directly therefore you need install some extra drives to do so, First you need to install drivers on your windows machine so go to this link([the usbipd-winproject](https://github.com/dorssel/usbipd-win/releases)) and Select the .msi file, which will download the installer.
+Now, in WSL, USB devices won't be supported directly therefore you need install some extra drivers to do so, First you need to install drivers on your windows machine so go to this link([the usbipd-winproject](https://github.com/dorssel/usbipd-win/releases)) and Select the .msi file, which will download the installer.
 (You may get a warning asking you to confirm that you trust this download).Run the downloaded usbipd-win_x.msi installer file.

-Now You need to install some tools on your linux machine, go the terminal in which your Ubuntu machine is running and enter the followinf commands
+Now You need to install some tools on your linux machine, go the terminal in which your Ubuntu machine is running and enter the following commands
 ```
 sudo apt install linux-tools-5.4.0-77-generic hwdata
 sudo update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/5.4.0-77-generic/usbip 20